CPWDC Receives $3.045 Million to Grow Technical Skills in Central Pennsylvania

 The Central Pennsylvania Workforce Development Corporation (CPWDC) received a $3,045,533 grant to execute a cross-industry strategy to grow STEM (Science, Technology, Engineering and Math) talent in support of the region’s key economic drivers — advanced manufacturing, health care and natural gas industries.
 The grant program will train regional workers in five sectors: Nursing, Allied Health, Engineering, Information Technology and Management.

-Chairperson Jamie Aurand publicly announced the award during the November 18, 2011 quarterly Central Pennsylvania Workforce Investment Board meeting.
+Chairperson Jamie Aurand publicly announced the award during the November 18, 2011 quarterly Central Pennsylvania Workforce Development Board meeting.
 “This grant represents a major accomplishment for CPWDC to be one of 36 organizations across the country competitively selected to participate in a four-year project to build the capacity of the workforce in Centre, Clinton, Columbia, Lycoming, Mifflin, Montour, Northumberland, Snyder and Union Counties.”